software-students-fall2024/1-specification-hej/README.md

 **9.** As a user looking for a roommate, I want to be able to see pictures of my potential roommate when browsing.

-**10.** As a user, I want to get a notification when I match with a potential roommate.
+**10.** As someone who doesn’t check their phone often, I want a section where I can see if someone matches with me after I like them.

 **11.** As a user with a strict budget, I want to find a roommate who wants something in the same price range.